DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/22-Confidence-Intervals.md

 $$
 \mu\in\left(\bar{x}\pm z_{\alpha/2}{\sigma\over\sqrt{n}}\right)
 $$

+Notice in this equation we are using the lower case $\bar{x}$, the sample mean, and thus nothing is random in the interval.
+Thus we will not use probabilistic statements about confidence intervals when we calculate numerical values from data for the upper and/or lower limits.

 In most applications, the most common value of $\alpha$ is 0.05.
 In that case, to construct a 95% confidence interval, we would need to find $z_{0.025}$ which can be found quickly with `qnorm()`: